 Parking is available only on Saturday.

-Visitors are advised to wear warm clothing in the winter because the Museum is not heated.
+Visitors are advised to dress warmly in the winter because the Museum is unheated.

 The Rockefeller Museum